The Logos: The Meletic Testament (Chapter 9 The Message)

 77. Asterion smiled and said to the merchant—Commerce with conscience—that is Meleticism at work.

-78. The message did not seek to change the world—it sought to change the way the world is seen.
+78. The message did not seek to change the world—it sought to change the way the world was seen.
+Unlike religion and certain traditions, philosophy was about evolving, and Meleticism would not be the exception.

 79. A painter began leaving blank spaces in his work, saying—This is where you must think.

-83. Even a Christian monk said—I now pray with questions, and my fellow monks began to listen more deeply to my words.
+83. Even a Christian monk said—I now include questions in my prayers, and my fellow monks began to listen more deeply to my words.

-85. A philosopher wrote influenced by Meleticism:—I do not teach—I disturb.
+85. A philosopher wrote influenced by Meleticism:—I do not teach—I inspire.
 Asterion nodded with affirmation.

-86. The message had become a method of awakening, not of imposed instruction over others.
+86. The message had become a method of awakening the soul, not of imposed instruction over others, but more of realising what was the way of the truth.

 87. A baker began then naming his loaves after questions—What is enough?—What is shared?

-88. The message was eaten, spoken, worn, and remembered with the utmost care and appreciation.
+88. The message was eaten, spoken, worn, and remembered with the utmost care and appreciation that made men and women exemplify the Meletic virtues.

 89. Asterion said—Let the message be so simple it cannot be forgotten, and so deep it cannot be finished.